false

 2. Security and Protection of Customer Content on Splunk Cloud Platform

-Splunk maintains administrative, physical and technical safeguards to protect the security of Customer Content on Splunk Cloud Platform as set forth in the Splunk Cloud Security Addendum located at https://www.splunk.com/en_us/legal/splunk-cloud-security-addendum.html (“Cloud Security Addendum”).
+Splunk maintains administrative, physical and technical safeguards to protect the security of Customer Content on Splunk Cloud Platform as set out in the Splunk Cloud Security Exhibit located at https://www.splunk.com/en_us/legal/splunk-cloud-security-addendum.html (“Cloud Security Exhibit”).

 3. Service Level Schedule – Splunk Cloud Platform

-Splunk’s Splunk Cloud Service Level Schedule, set forth at https://www.splunk.com/en_us/legal/splunk-cloud-service-level-schedule.html, will apply to the availability and uptime of the Splunk Cloud Platform, subject to planned downtime and any unscheduled emergency maintenance according to Splunk’s Maintenance Policy referenced in the Splunk Service Level Schedule.
-Customer will be entitled to service credits for downtime in accordance with the applicable Service Level Schedule.>
+Splunk’s Splunk Cloud Service Level Schedule, set out at https://www.splunk.com/en_us/legal/splunk-cloud-service-level-schedule.html, will apply to the availability and uptime of the Splunk Cloud Platform, subject to planned downtime and any unscheduled emergency maintenance according to Splunk’s Maintenance Policy referenced in the Splunk Service Level Schedule.
+Customer will be entitled to service credits for downtime in accordance with the applicable Service Level Schedule.

 4. Data Usage Policy for Splunk Cloud Platform

-For Subscriptions based on Maximum Daily Indexing Volume, Customer is entitled to periodically exceed the daily volume purchased by Customer in accordance with Splunk’s data ingestion and daily license usage policy set forth at http://docs.splunk.com/Documentation/SplunkCloud/latest/User/DataPolicies
+For Subscriptions based on Maximum Daily Indexing Volume, Customer is entitled to periodically exceed the daily volume purchased by Customer in accordance with Splunk’s data ingestion and daily license usage policy set out at https://docs.splunk.com/Documentation/SplunkCloud/latest/Service/SplunkCloudservice# Data_policies.

 Splunk On-Call